 - L = Length of the conductors in feet from the origin to the point of termination.

-- A = Area of the conductor in CM.
+- A = Area of the conductor in cmil.

 Where:

-A common point of confusion is that the diameter of the circle also defines the length of the sides of the square that would encompass the circle, so it seems that this formula should give us square mills (see illustration below).
+A common point of confusion is that the diameter of the circular area is also the length of each side of the square area that encompasses the circle, so it seems that both formulas should give us square mils (see illustration below).

-Although the formulas for calculating CM and mils2 are essentially the same, the results are not equal because the units are not equal.
-Circular mils define the area of a circle that would fit inside of a square with sides equal to its diameter.
+Although the formulas for calculating cmils and square mils are essentially the same, the resulting areas are not the same because different units are used.
+Circular mils define the area of a circle that fits inside of a square having sides equal to its diameter.

 To illustrate this, let’s assume that the diameter of the circle in the illustration above is 1 mil.
-That would make each side of the square 1 mil in length, so the area of the square surrounding the circle would be:
+That makes the length of “a” 1 mil, so the area of the square surrounding the circle would be:

 If we want to describe the circle in terms of square mils then the formula would be: